-- 2) Whether, as a matter of law, having regard to the Proved Facts in particular fact 37 and the Agreed Facts, the Board shall have properly found the following facts as relevant facts: - (1) All the Appellant and the other partners, namely [Company S] and [Company V], are regarded as Stated-owned enterprises under the direct control of the Ministry. - (2) The Ministry has the pre-requisite financial capability in providing sufficient finance to develop the [Plaza B].
+- 2) Whether, as a matter of law, having regard to the Proved Facts in particular fact 37 and the Agreed Facts, the Board shall have properly found the following facts as relevant facts: - All the Appellant and the other partners, namely Chi Wen and Hong Chun, are regarded as Stated-owned enterprises under the direct control of the Ministry. - (2) The Ministry has the pre-requisite financial capability in providing sufficient finance to develop the Railway Plaza.

-Intention in developing the [Plaza B]
+Intention in developing the Railway Plaza

-- Whether, as a matter of law, on the true construction of Cap.
-112 in particular s.
-14, and after taken into accounts of the Proved Facts in particular the facts 14 to 33, it was open to the Board to hold, as she did in paragraph 45 of her Decision, that the primary intention of the Appellant to develop the [Plaza B] was for trading purpose as opposed to long-term investment, and, as she did in paragraphs 44 of her Decision, that the Appellant's intention to sell the [Plaza B] for trading purpose existed from the beginning when the Appellant acquired the land at [Address G], or so the conclusion thereon made by the Board was the true and only reasonable conclusions the Board could have reached and that the subsequent conducts of Appellant, if such intention had been taken, would have been consistent with it.
-Further, the Board is asked to state the case in respect of the following questions of law: - (1) Whether, as a matter of law, on the true construction of Cap.
-112 in particular s.
-14 and after taken into accounts the Proved Facts in particular the facts 14 to 33 and the decision in All Best Wishes Limited v CIR, the Board had misdirected herself in law in considering the whole of the surrounding circumstances regarding the things done and said at time of the Shop Premises and Office Premises were sold in determining whether the intention of the Appellant in developing the [Plaza B] was for trading purpose as opposed for long-term investment purpose. - (2) Whether, having regard to the Proved Facts in particular the facts 14 to 33, 37 and 38, the Board was correct in law in findings of facts which were perverse in supporting her in concluding that, when the Appellant acquired the land at [Address G], the Appellant did so with the intention to sell the [Plaza B] for trading purpose.
+- 3) Whether, as a matter of law, on the true construction of Cap.112 in particular s.14, and after taken into accounts of the Proved Facts in particular the facts 14 to 33, it was open to the Board to hold, as she did in paragraph 45 of her Decision, that the primary intention of the Appellant to develop the Railway Plaza was for trading purpose as opposed to long-term investment, and, as she did in paragraphs 44 of her Decision, that the Appellant's intention to sell the Railway Plaza for trading purpose existed from the beginning when the Appellant acquired the land at No.37, 39 Chatham Road South, or so the conclusions the Board could have reached and that the subsequent conducts of Appellant, if such intention had been taken, would have been consistent with it.
+Further, the Board is asked to state the case in respect of the following questions of law: - (1) Whether, as a matter of law, on the true construction of Cap.112 in particular s.14 and after taken into accounts the Proved Facts in particular the facts 14 to 33 and the decision in All Best Wishes Limited v CIR, the Board had misdirected herself in law in considering the whole of the surrounding circumstances regarding the things done and said at time of the Shop Premises and Office Premises were sold in determining whether the intention of the Appellant in developing the Railway Plaza was for trading purpose as opposed for long-term investment purpose.